tweag/nickel/CONTRIBUTING.md

 lsp/nls $ cargo build
 ```

-As for Nickel, you can make the `nls` binary available in your path via `cargo
+Like for Nickel, you can make the `nls` binary available in your path via `cargo
 install`:

 ```shell